WitheredFOT/AppleToAndroidSwitch/README.md

 # AppleToAndroidSwitch
-This repository allows kids who want to switch from Apple to Android to do so, and give solid, reasonable comebacks to nearly any question that can come their way.
+This repository helps people who want to switch from Apple to Android, including reasonable answers to nearly any question that can come their way.

+# Q&A's:

     "How will we text?
 You’ll turn our group chats green!"
      A: I can install BlueBubbles.
 No, you guys don't have to switch to a new app since only iMessages shows the Greeb Bubble.
 BlueBubbles is a server app for Mac that lets me talk to you through iMessage on Android.

     "What about reactions to messages?
 Will you just get ‘Liked’ texts?"
-     A: BlueBubbles, fixes that.
+     A: BlueBubbles fixes that.

     "No more FaceTime—how will we video call?
 Do I have to download another app?"
      A: Google has its own alternatives for calling and video calling.
 I can use those instead.